 From humble beginnings learning to bake in her parents’ house in Wales, Alana had already built up a profitable business selling cakes at farmers’ markets when she won the BBC reality show.

-Two years later and with the backing of Lord Alan Sugar, the business-owner and Barclaycard customer is now scaling the company by building a franchise network with brand ambassadors throughout the country.
+Since then, the business-owner and Barclaycard customer has been scaling the company by building a franchise network with brand ambassadors throughout the country.
 Barclaycard spoke to Alana about growing the business, the secrets of her success, and her top tips for other small business owners.

 The Aberystwyth-based reality star was a budding entrepreneur even in her teenage years, having begun honing her baking skills at a young age.